nbonamy/nestor/README.md

 - Import/require `NestorClient` in your application
 - Instantiate a new `NestorClient`
 - Provide the result of `NestorClient.list()` to the LLM call
+- Call `NestorClient.call()` when the LLM invokes a tool

 In specific environments, you may want to not use auto-discovery and manual connect to a hub knowing its hostname and port.
 In that case, you can pass `{ autostart: false }` when building the client and then use the `connect` and `disconnect` methods of `NestorClient`.

-Check the client implementation in [nestor-examples](https://github.com/nbonamy/nestor-examples).
+Check the client implementation in [nestor-examples](https://github.com/nbonamy/nestor-examples/blob/main/client/index.ts).

 ## Suggestions